Solar Noon Calculator: When Is the Sun Highest?

 • Negative (−) = West of Greenwich (Americas)

 Practical note: Legal (civil) noon is determined by time zones, which are fixed 15° bands (in theory).
 Real time zones follow country and state borders, so they can differ significantly from true solar noon.
-For example, western China and far western Spain both use UTC+8 and UTC+1 respectively, so solar noon there can be 2–3 hours away from clock noon.
+Western China runs on UTC+8 despite sitting at longitudes that would suggest UTC+5, and far western Spain runs on UTC+1 when its longitude argues for UTC+0, so solar noon in both places can land 2 to 3 hours away from clock noon.

 How we build and check this calculator